AlfonsoCastelijns/-IRWA_2025_part_1/README.md

 **Part 1**

-Part 1 of the IRWA porject involves text cleaning, data normalization, and preprocessing of a fashion product dataset, to prepare it for future search.
+This part of the IRWA project involves text cleaning, data normalization, and preprocessing of a fashion product dataset, to prepare it for future search.

 **Requirements:** The following python packages are used: nltk